zauberzeug/rosys/README.md

 Modules can register backup and restore methods to read and write their state to disk.

-### RoSys Time
+### Time

+RoSys uses it's own time which is accessible through `rosys.time`.
+This way in simulation and tests the time can advance much faster if no CPU-intensive operation is performed.
-If you want to delay the execution, you should invoke `await rosys.sleep(seconds: float)`.
+To delay the execution of a coroutine, you should invoke `await rosys.sleep(seconds: float)`.
-This causes to wait until the _RoSys time_ has elapsed the desired amount of time.
+This create a delay until the provided amount of _RoSys time_ has elapsed.
-In pytests the RoSys time is simulated and can advance much faster if no CPU-intensive operation is performed.

 ### Threading And Multiprocessing